 No director or prescribed officer has a notice period of more than six months.
 No director's service contract includes predetermined compensation as a result of termination that would exceed one year's salary and benefits.
-Notes to consolidated annual financial

 29. RELATED PARTIES

 Subsidiary companies - refer to annexure B